 Sue: Not today we haven’t.

-Sue: We’re watching two different programmes.
-Tales of the Unexpected and Doctor Who.
-This is a YouTube mash-up years before its time.
-And it doesn’t work.
+Sue: We’re watching two different programmes: Tales of the Unexpected and Doctor Who.
+And it’s a mash-up that doesn’t work.

-Thea is transformed into a golden figure in billowing robes.
-She rises up from the floor, a giant pentangle behind her.
+Thea is transformed into a golden figure dressed in billowing robes.
+She rises from the floor, a giant pentangle behind her.

-Sue: This reminds me of Marc Bolon at Newcastle City Hall in 1973.
-Gary took me to see him.
-Marc came up on this huge star and it got stuck.
-And when they finally got him off it, he was so pissed off, he starting kicking it.
+Sue: This reminds me of Marc Bolan at Newcastle City Hall in 1973.
+Marc came up on this huge star and it got stuck, and when they finally got him off it, he was so pissed off, he starting kicking it.
 It was a bit embarrassing, to be honest.

-Stael realises that he’s made a terrible mistake and he asks the Doctor to leave him a gun so he can kill himself.
+Stael, who realises he’s made a terrible mistake, asks the Doctor to leave him with a gun so he can kill himself.

 Sue: You and me both, mate.
 Bloody hell.
 This isn’t for kids.
-This isn’t for anyone, actually.
+This isn’t for anybody, actually.

 Sue: Bloody hell.
 You can’t throw a powerful scene like that into the middle of this incomprehensible mess.
-It’s not appropriate.
+It isn’t appropriate.

-Sue: KILL HIM!
-Leela, stick him with one of your anus thorns.
+Sue: Please stick him with one of your anus thorns, Leela.

-The Doctor explains that rock salt is the perfect weapon against their enemy, and it is probably the reason why people throw it over their shoulders for good luck.
+The Doctor explains that rock salt is the perfect weapon against their enemy, which is why people throw it over their shoulders for good luck.